MMorrison26/Online_News_Project/README.md

 ### Machine Learning Model

 A big part of our preprocessing was deciding if we wanted to keep all original 61 columns.
 Initially we honed in on about 7 attributes but decided that predictability is better the more attributes we have contributing to the model.
-From here, we bucketed the "shares" column into "Popular" and "Not Popular" based on the number of shares that fell into the 75th percentile or higher.
+From here, we bucketed the "shares" column into "Popular" and "Not Popular" based on the number of shares per day that fell into the 75th percentile or higher.

-We used the generic "Train Test Split" code to split our 40,000 rows of data into the default test size of 25% (10,000 rows) while the remaining 75% (30,000 rows) are used for training.
+We used the "Train Test Split" code to split our 40,000 rows of data into the default test size of 25% (10,000 rows) while the remaining 75% (30,000 rows) are used for training.
+The model uses the training dataset to learn, and then it uses the testing dataset to assess its performance.
+The model takes our X input and our y output and splits each into training/testing sets, so we end up with 4 total sets.
 After testing Logistic Regression and Random Forest, we ultimately decided to go with the Balanced Random Forest Classifier model for our project.
-This had the highest balanced accuracy score (73%).
+This had the highest balanced accuracy score (78%).

 #### Data Limitations